 For example (but not limited to):

-Surgical simulators let allow surgeons practice gestures and techniques on ultra-realistic anatomical parts, without risk to the patient and in a secure environment.
+Surgical simulators let surgeons practice techniques on ultra-realistic anatomical parts, without risk to the patient and in a secure environment.

 Contact us for more information.